skijit/notes/programming/dotnet/aspnet/webapi-core2.md

       - non-unique values which could return the same content
       - `/api/homes/search/?q={searchTerm}`
     - Headers:
-      - There are tons- here are a few
+      - There are tons- here are a few:
       - `Accept`: Tells the server the prefered media type(s) of the response.
       - `Accept-Encoding`: TODO
       - `Connection`: TODO